What is wrong with West Midlands trams?

 What are the problems with the tram network?

-In June, during an inspection of a tram "some minor cracks on part of the chassis" were discovered and the entire fleet was temporarily withdrawn from service to enable further checks, the operator said.
+In June 2021, during an inspection of a tram "some minor cracks on part of the chassis" were discovered and the entire fleet was later temporarily withdrawn from service to enable further checks, the operator said.

-Not all trams were affected and temporary repairs were carried out before passenger services were restored.

-Since then, individual trams have been taken out of service on a rota basis for more permanent repair work.
+Since then, individual trams have been taken out of service on a rota basis, with a full service resuming in February.

-But West Midlands Metro said its inspections had found that more permanent repairs need to be completed and it had suspended services to carry out the work across the entire fleet.
+But now West Midlands Metro said its inspections had found more bodywork cracks on some older trams which require additional checks to be carried out by the manufacturer.

-Track replacement work has also been taking place on Corporation Street, which is unrelated.

-The operator said that work was completed at the end of October and testing ahead of the reopening of that section of the network was under way when the trams were withdrawn.
+"We understand the frustration many people will feel at this latest interruption to services, and sincerely apologise for any inconvenience this may cause," it said.

 How has this happened?